Lebanese protesters back in streets following brief lull

 Panic has set in among residents who fear their deposits are in danger.
 Nationwide protests for three months have failed to pressure politicians to form a new government to institute drastic reforms.

-Diab, the interim prime minister, has so far failed to form an emergency government amid political divisions and jockeying for power.
+Diab, the designated prime minister, has so far failed to form an emergency government amid political divisions and jockeying for power.
 Prime Minister Saad Hariri resigned in late October.

-“I would like to know why they (politicians) are still keeping their seats, ” Elie Zghaib, a protester said.
+Speaking to foreign diplomats, President Michel Aoun said Tuesday that forming a government in these critical times requires “people who can earn the trust of the people and the parliament.”

 Lately, protesters had focused their ire on banks, rallying at the premises or outside banks and demanding access to their deposits.
 Dozens have also taunted politicians who showed up in shopping malls or restaurants, sometimes chasing them out of public places and decrying their failure to address the economic crisis.

-Nationwide protests began in mid-October in Lebanon, denouncing years of government mismanagement and corruption, demanding the political elite to step down.
+Nationwide protests began in mid-October in Lebanon, denouncing years of government mismanagement and corruption, demanding the political elite step down.

-Associated Press writer Fadi Tawil contributed reporting.
+Associated Press writer Fadi Tawil in Jal el-Dib, Lebanon, contributed to this report.